 Do some gardening

 It’s not known why gardening has such a positive effect on the brain, but it does.
-It may be the pleasure of hands digging in the soil, watching things grow or the time spent in the sunshine, soaking up Vitamin D, which is actually used to treat Dementia.
+It may be the pleasure of hands digging in the soil, watching things grow or the time spent in the sunshine, or soaking up vitamin D.

 Try a new method of cooking